What are Net Zero Emissions and Net Zero Programs? Listen to Daniel Dellham explain what it is and why it does not mean carbon offsetting.

 Do you have a question for our expert?

-We hope you found value and insights from his answer.
+We hope you found value and insights in his answer.
 And if you also have a question for our sustainability expert, contact us!
 We will gladly respond right here on our platform.

 Daniel Dellham is the CTO and Sustainability Expert of Deedster.
 Daniel has devoted his professional career to the field of sustainability and technology.
 In 2010, he transformed his management consulting firm into specializing in sustainability advisory for larger corporations.
 He later sold his consultancy firm to KPMG, where he was Head of Sustainability Consulting and was involved in creating the Ålands Index.
 In 2016, he co-founded Deedster.